 Avigen Transaction.
-On December 18, 2009, or the Merger Date, Absolute Merger, Inc., a wholly-owned subsidiary of ours, merged with and into Avigen, Inc., or Avigen, with Avigen continuing as the surviving entity and wholly-owned subsidiary of ours, or the Merger.
-Under the terms of the Merger agreement, Avigen shareholders, at their election, received an amount per share either in cash, convertible notes issued by us or a combination thereof, upon closing.
-Avigen shareholders holding approximately 17% of the 29,852,115 shares of Avigen common stock outstanding at the closing date elected to receive cash in the amount of approximately \$1.19 per share with an additional \$0.04 per share paid in two increments during fiscal year 2010, while the remaining 83% received the corresponding value of additional convertible notes issued by us.
+On December 18, 2009, we acquired 100% of the outstanding shares of Avigen, a biopharmaceutical company whose potential product candidate, MN-166, is a therapeutic for Central Nervous System, or CNS, disorders.
+Under the terms of the transaction, Avigen shareholders, at their election, received an amount per share either in cash, Convertible Notes or a combination thereof, upon closing.
+Avigen shareholders holding approximately 17% of the Avigen common stock outstanding at the closing date elected to receive cash in the amount of approximately \$1.19 per share.
+The remaining Avigen shareholders received the corresponding value of Convertible Notes.
+Holders of the Convertible Notes could convert their notes into our common stock at an initial conversion price of \$6.80 per share through May 31, 2011.
+At the maturity of the Convertible Notes, the remaining holders would be paid the same per share amount as the Avigen shareholders that elected to receive cash at the closing, plus accrued interest.
+All Avigen shareholders were also entitled to receive approximately \$0.04 per share, which was paid in two increments in 2010, and rights under contingent payment rights issued.
 In March 2011 we paid \$0.02 per share to former Avigen shareholders related to the management transition plan Contingent Payment Rights (CPR).
-All additional CPR expired on August 18, 2011 and no payments were made related to these CPR.